andrewindeche/InvestManager/README.md

     PUT /api/select-account/{pk}/ (Users can use this to set their current account)

 ## SYMBOLS FOR INVESTMENT
+    **Exception Errors for Alpha vantage**;
+    ** Free account Limited to 25 API calls per day **

+    The message below will be displayed when the limit is exhausted:
+    ValueError at /admin/transactions/simulatedinvestment/add/
-    navigate to: https://www.alphavantage.co/documentation/ for more symbols
+    Error fetching market data for symbol AAPL: Price data not found navigate to: https://www.alphavantage.co/documentation/ for more symbols

     Stock symbols: IBM, AAPL (Apple), MSFT (Microsoft)